HKimiwada/Dreamer4/README.md

 ## Key Differences from original paper:
 - Uses MSE loss only when training tokenizer (no dynamic LPIPS integration as of yet)
 - Tokenizer/World Model/Imagination Training etc... all overfit on one video to prove the pipeline works on limited compute resources.
+- Due to limited computing resources, tokenizer and world model outputs are grainy than ideal reconstructions.

 ## Results
 ### Tokenizer Performance